scshitole/deepl/README.md

 This is a simple example program that demonstrates how to use the OpenAI GPT-3.5 Turbo API to generate text based on a given prompt.
 The program sends a request to the OpenAI API with a prompt text and receives a generated text in response.

-## How It Works

-1. The program reads the prompt text from an external file named `prompt.txt`.
-You can provide your desired prompt in the `prompt.txt` file.

-2. It sends a request to the OpenAI API using the GPT-3.5 Turbo model, providing the prompt text and a maximum number of tokens for the generated text.

-3. The API returns a response with the generated text based on the provided prompt.

-4. The program extracts the generated text from the response and prints it to the console.

 ## Prerequisites